BartKim-J/Brik-Webapp/README.md

 ## ASTERA AWS COMMMAND

-`astera_update`		     : is script. it will be pull new docker image and remove astera_webapp container and restart container with new images.
+`astera_update`		     : is script. it will be pull new docker image and remove astera_webapp container and restart container with new images. it contain process 9 to 15.